-Although the diseases included for discussion in this text are those that are most common, or classically illustrate a disease process, the list of diseases is long and the reading will unfortunately get tedious.
-In addition, the discussion for some diseases may not be as detailed as you would like.
+Although the diseases included for discussion in this text are those that are most common, or classically illustrate a disease process, the list of diseases is long; because this is an introductory text, the pathophysiology of none of the diseases is presented in great detail.
 Several excellent resources are available that provide more information.
-Robbins and Cotran's Pathologic Basis of Disease (edited by Vinay Kumar, Abul Abbas, Nelson Fausto, and Jon Aster, Saunders, 2009) and Rubin's Pathology (edited by Raphael Rubin and David Strayer, Lippincott Williams and Wilkins, 2007) are pathology texts used in medical schools that have detailed explanations and many pictures and diagrams that aid in understanding disease processes.
+Robbins and Cotran's Pathologic Basis of Disease (edited by Vinay Kumar, Abul Abbas, Nelson Fausto, and Jon Aster, Saunders, 10th ed., 2017) and Rubin's Pathology (edited by Raphael Rubin and David Strayer, Lippincott Williams and Wilkins, 7th ed., 2014) are pathology texts used in medical schools that have detailed explanations and many pictures and diagrams that aid in understanding disease processes.
 If you have access to a health library, the electronically published UpToDate (of which there is also a "patients" edition that is free to general readership) provides information on pathophysiology and gives much more detailed information on diagnostic and treatment strategies than we provide in this text.
 The Internet is also an invaluable resource.
 Numerous excellent web pages have been designed by disease interest groups.
-These are governmental, such as the National Institutes for Health (NIH) and the Centers for Disease Control and Prevention (CDC); private or nonprofit, such as the American Heart Association; and driven by physician (e.g., Mayo Clinic or Cleveland Clinic Web pages) or patient groups (e.g.,

-Susan G. Komen "for the [breast cancer] Cure" organization).
-Although you do need to be careful about believing everything you read on the Internet, by carefully searching and questioning the sources, you can gather much information from these web pages, in a concise and readable format.
+These are governmental, such as the National Institutes for Health (NIH) and the Centers for Disease Control and Prevention (CDC); private or nonprofit, such as the American Heart Association; and driven by physician (e.g., Mayo Clinic or Cleveland Clinic web pages) or patient groups (e.g., Susan G. Komen "for the [breast cancer] Cure" organization).
+Although you do need to be careful about believing everything you read on the Internet, by carefully searching and questioning the sources, you can gather much information from these web pages.